woj-tek/petozoltan.github.io/_posts/2016-06-18-when-to-avoid-inheritance.md

 * do not use input parameters of the inherited methods,
 * must override already implemented methods.

+#### Do not create class hierarchy if you got warnings

+This is similar to the previous case, because you might get warnings about unused parameters, empty blocks, etc.

+Of course, you should *turn on warnings* to see them.

-#### Do not create parent class if you have to call 'super' or pass 'this'
+#### Do not create parent class if you have to call `super` or pass `this`

 If you

-* have to call 'super' but not in a constructor, or
+* have to call `super` but not in a constructor, or
-* have to pass 'this' from parent to child or opposite,
+* have to pass `this` from parent to child or opposite,

 then parent and child just simply call each other as independent classes.
 No need for inheritance between them.

-#### Do not create class hierarchy if you got warnings

-This is similar to the previous case, because you might get warnings about unused parameters, empty blocks, etc.

-Of course, you should turn on warnings to see them.

 #### Do not create parent class if you find that it must be modified when a child class is added or modified